akyriako/cert-manager-webhook-opentelekomcloud/README.md

 specified Secret resource. cert-manager will ensure that the certificate is auto-renewed before it expires and re-issued if requested.

-> [!IMPORTANT]
+> [!CAUTION]
-In order to issue any certificates, you'll need to configure an `Issuer` or `ClusterIssuer` resource first.
+> In order to issue any certificates, you'll need to configure an `Issuer` or `ClusterIssuer` resource first. **Nevertheless**,
+> at the time of this writing, cert-manager webhooks seems to have a known bug working with `Issuers` in this scenario
+> and you are strongly recommended to create a `ClusterIssuer` instead, until it is officially solved.

 ```yaml
 apiVersion: cert-manager.io/v1